 In digital breast imaging, a medical display is the eyes of the radiologist.
 It affects every decision you make.
-To help you understand the benefits of certain specs and tools, we’ll tackle the most critical display factors in a series of blog posts.
-Today’s topic: display luminance and screen resolution.
+In this blogpost, we'll highlight two important display specifications to consider: display luminance and screen resolution.

-It’s clear that the resolution of mammography displays is vital in the correct representation and interpretation of mammograms.
+It’s clear that the resolution of breast imaging displays is vital in the correct representation and interpretation of mammograms.
 A high display resolution brings nothing but benefits.
 First of all, radiologists can see details much clearer.
 Secondly, more resolution helps radiologists with their workflow.

-Barco has a series of special mammography displays that support flexible color multimodality imaging.
+Barco has a series of Fusion breast imaging displays that support flexible color multimodality imaging.
 It means 2D, breast tomosynthesis, ultrasound and breast MR images can be laid out anywhere on the screen.

-Resolution is not the only spec that defines the quality of a mammography display.
+Resolution is not the only spec that defines the quality of a breast imaging display.
 Luminance is equally important.
 Multiple studies indicate that luminance impacts detection of small details during breast cancer screening.

-Most mammography displays offer a high calibrated luminance of at least 500 candela.
+Most breast imaging displays offer a high calibrated luminance of at least 500 candela.
 In some cases, this is not the maximum brightness the display can achieve.
 Special tools can help increase display luminance to 1000 candela or higher.
-Barco’s higher-end mammography displays have an internal luminance booster to increase the brightness of the display.
+Barco’s higher-end breast imaging displays have an internal luminance booster to increase the brightness of the display.

-So what to look for when you buy a new mammography display?
+So what to look for when you buy a new breast imaging display?
 First of all, look further than a medical-grade design and resolution or luminance specs.
 Consider additional tools that can help to further boost display brightness.
-Also consider the impact of the mammography display on reading ergonomics and workflow.
+Also consider the impact of the display on reading ergonomics and workflow.
 If your reading routine is comfortable and productive, it will benefit both doctor and patient.